KevinOConnor/hsoft/docs/Start_Guide.md

 systems.

 Run `~/hcap-env/bin/python src/hcap.py --help` for a list of available command-line options.
-To enable capturing on a channel select it with a `--ch0 dc1x` style declaration (available modes are `dc1x`, `dc10x`, `ac1x` or `ac10x`).
+The capturing mode of a channel can be set with a `--ch0 dc1x` style declaration (available modes are `dc1x`, `dc10x`, `ac1x` or `ac10x`; the default is `dc1x`).
 The resulting capture data will be stored in a csv file (`mydata.csv` in the example above).
-A trigger can be
-specified: `<1.0` indicates trigger on a falling voltage below 1.0 volts (use `>v` to trigger on rising voltage level, `~v` to trigger on any voltage above the value, or `_v` to trigger on any voltage below the value).
+A trigger can be specified: `<1.0` indicates trigger on a falling voltage below 1.0 volts (use `>v` to trigger on rising voltage level, `~v` to trigger on any voltage above the value, or `_v` to trigger on any voltage below the value).

 # Running sigrok/pulseview